Meet Ana

 Who I won’t work with…

 Successful change takes time and practice.
 ‘Quick fixes’ don’t stand the test of time.
 So I don’t go there.
-I also don’t do coaching for leaders who have been written off by their organisation and are sent to me against their will.
+I also don’t work with leaders who have been written off by their organisation and are sent to me against their will.
 Finally, leaders who indulge in any form of dubious behaviour will not make it onto my client list.